Pad Thai(Mee)

 1 tablespoon pickled turnip (store-bought, in a jar)

-1 cup of Thaimee pad Thai sauce (or to taste)
+1 cup Thaimee Pad Thai Sauce (or to taste)

-1 cup bean sprouts (half to cook and half to garnish
+1 cup bean sprouts (half for cooking, half for garnish)

 2 tablespoons peanuts, crushed